open-edge-insights/eii-core/README.md

   $ python3 eis_builder.py -v 3 -f video-streaming.yml
   ```

   > **NOTE**: This multi-instance feature support of EIS builder works only for the video pipeline i.e., **video-streaming.yml** use case alone and not with any other use case yml files like **video-streaming-storage.yml** etc., Also, it doesn't work for cases without `-f` switch too.
+In other words, only the above example works with `-v` taking in any +ve number

 * `Running eis_builder to generate benchmarking configs`: